GreenBankObservatory/gbtcal/README.md

       * Compare these results to what are in the Sparrow files
    * All results are printed to a report, including any problems encountered, besides the obvious mismatching results

+## Use as a Third Party Package

+If you simply want to use 'gbtcal' as a 3rd party package, here are the simple steps:

+   * source /home/gbtcal/release/release_gbtcal_env/bin/activate
+   * export PYTHONPATH=/home/gbtcal/release:$PYTHONPATH

+In your python code:

+   * from gbtcal.calibrate import calibrate
+   * data = calibrate(projpath, scan, calMode, polMode), where:
+      * projpath - the path to your project, ex: /home/gbtdata/AGBT16A_353_83
+      * scan - the number for the scan you want to calibrate
+      * calMode - the calibration mode, possibly one of 'Raw', 'TotalPower', 'DualBeam'.
+      * polMode - the polarization mode, possibly one of 'XL', 'YR', 'Avg'

 ## Dataflow Overview